fairoz-539/BasicStockPredictionModel/README.md

 ## 📧 Contact

-If you have any questions or feedback, please reach out to [Fairoz] at [fairosahmed.ai@gmail.com].
+If you have any questions or feedback, please send me an [email](fairosahmed.ai@gmail.com) Let's connect.

 ## 🙏 Acknowledgements